gbouras13/phold/docs/install.md

 phold --help
 ```

-You will still need to install [Foldseek](https://github.com/steineggerlab/foldseek) separately.
+You will still need to install [Foldseek](https://github.com/steineggerlab/foldseek), the only non-Python dependency, separately.

 # Database Installation